I. The Trap of “Simple Faith”

 Deep theology is not an intellectual dessert reserved for professors in ivory towers; it is a practical necessity for the growing, ordinary Christian.

-Right thinking is necessary for right feeling.
-As the Westminster Confession of Faith 18.2 affirms, true assurance is not a bare conjectural or probable persuasion, but an “infallible assurance of faith founded upon the divine truth of the promises of salvation.”
+As the saying goes, “right thinking is necessary for right feeling.”
+So, as the Westminster Confession of Faith 18.2 affirms, true assurance is not a bare conjectural or probable persuasion, but an “infallible assurance of faith founded upon the divine truth of the promises of salvation.”

-When a Christian understands not just that they are saved, but the logical system that informs them of how they are saved, their assurance shifts from a fragile and emotional “hope so” to an objective and rooted “know so.”
-By pursuing a theology of consistency, coherence, and explanatory power, we do not complicate our faith; rather, we solidify it.
+When a Christian understands not just that they are saved, but the biblically grounded theology that informs them of how they are saved, their assurance shifts from a fragile and emotional “hope so” to an objective and rooted “know so.”
+By pursuing a theology of consistency, coherence, and explanatory power, we do not complicate our faith; rather, we solidify it!